Tokyo Ghoul: Manga

-Tokyo Ghoul is written and illustrated by Sui Ishida.
-It began serialization in 2011's 41st issue of the seinen manga magazine Weekly Young Jump, published by Shueisha on September 8, 2011, and the final chapter appeared in 2014's 42nd issue, released on September 18, 2014.
-The series has been collected in fourteen tankōbon volumes, released under Shueisha's Young Jump Comics imprint between February 17, 2012, and October 17, 2014.
-The series has been licensed for an English release by Viz Media and the first volume was released on June 16, 2015.
+Written and illustrated by Sui Ishida, Tokyo Ghoul was serialized in Shueisha's seinen manga magazine Weekly Young Jump from September 8, 2011, to September 18, 2014.
+Shueisha collected its chapters in fourteen tankōbon volumes, released under the Young Jump Comics imprint, from February 17, 2012, to October 17, 2014.
+In North America, the manga was licensed for English release by Viz Media.
+The volumes were released from June 16, 2015, to August 15, 2017.

-In 2013, a prequel spin-off manga titled Tokyo Ghoul [Jack] was released on Jump Live digital manga.
-The story spans 7 chapters and focuses on Arima Kishō and Taishi Fura 12 years before the events of Tokyo Ghoul.
-The manga features several characters from the main series including the above stated Kishō Arima, Taishi Fura, and future key characters Itsuki Marude and Yakumo "Yamori" Ōmori.
+In 2013, a prequel spin-off manga titled Tokyo Ghoul [Jack] was released on Jump Live digital manga service.
+The story spans seven chapters and focuses on Kishō Arima and Taishi Fura twelve years before the events of Tokyo Ghoul.
 It was compiled into a tankōbon volume published digitally by Shueisha on October 18, 2013.
+It was licensed Viz Media and published digitally on September 26, 2017.

-On October 17, 2014, a full-color illustration book known as Tokyo Ghoul Zakki was released along with the 14th and final volume of the manga.
-Zakki includes all promotional images, Volume covers and unreleased concept art with commentary by the creator Sui Ishida.
+A full-color illustration book, titled Tokyo Ghoul Zakki, was released along with the final volume of the manga on October 17, 2014.
+It includes all promotional images, volume covers and unreleased concept art with commentary by Ishida.

-A sequel titled Tokyo Ghoul:re began serialization in 2014's 46th issue of Weekly Young Jump, published on October 16, 2014.
-The series is set 2 years after the end of the original series and introduces a new set of characters.
-This series was concluded on July 19, 2018, with Volume 16.
+A sequel manga series, titled Tokyo Ghoul:re, was serialized in Weekly Young Jump from October 16, 2014, to July 5, 2018.
+The series is set two years after the end of the original series and introduces a new set of characters.
+Shueisha collected its chapters in sixteen tankōbon volumes, released from December 19, 2014, to July 19, 2018.
+The manga was licensed by Viz Media, with the volumes released from October 17, 2017, to April 21, 2020.